Shrey-2303/SFBM-Simulator/README.md

-This program is made of 540 lines of code and hardowrk.
+This program is made of 540 lines of code.
-Thank you in advance.

 The following program will calulate and plot the SFBM diagram visually and show it to the user.
 The beam diagram will also be shown in another figure for reference.